Best Gaming Cabinet Under Rs 10000 India 2026: Lian Li, Corsair

 The top of Ant Esports’ India-focused lineup.
 Significant upgrade over their budget ICE-200TG.
 Full mesh front panel, three pre-installed 120mm ARGB fans, tempered glass side panel.
 Supports ATX, GPU length up to 380mm.

 The ARGB fans are a strong value-add if aesthetics matter.
+For a tighter budget, see our RGB lighting strips under Rs 5,000 to match the cabinet.
 You would spend Rs 1,500 to Rs 2,500 separately for three ARGB fans.
 Getting them included at Rs 7,499 makes the total cost very competitive.

 Build quality is a step below Lian Li and Corsair but well above budget Ant Esports models.
 Good choice for a Ryzen 5 + RTX 4060 or similar build where airflow and RGB matter but budget is limited.